Arizona Probate Laws

 - A lawyer will provide an unbiased opinion of the situation

 - The process can be resolved as quickly as possible

 Arizona Probate Laws | How Can I Avoid Probate in Arizona?

 Avoiding probate of your estate is one of the many good reasons you should consider creating a properly executed estate plan.
 Your family could be forced into expensive and prolonged litigation in a probate court if they were to disagree regarding who will manage your assets prior to the final distribution of your assets or there are disagreements among your heirs regarding the value of your assets or the final distribution of those assets among your heirs.

 Furthermore, the court will be required to distribute your assets in accordance with the applicable Arizona statutes, which may not be the same distribution you may have otherwise chosen.
 The best and most cost effective way to avoid these problems is to have a properly executed and complete estate plan.

 However, there are certain assets that automatically pass to a designated person(s) upon your death and would not, therefore, be subject to management or distribution by a probate court.
 Specifically, certain designations on bank accounts, retirement accounts, and life insurance policies will cause those assets to immediately pass to the designated persons indicated on those accounts.

-Hildebrand Law, PC is able to offer legal counsel associated with the laws and regulations encompassing probate law, probate court, and its processes.
+We are able to offer legal counsel associated with the laws and regulations encompassing probate law, probate court, and its processes.
 As a respected law firm, we are happy to guide you through the steps so you understand exactly what to expect.
 Rest assured, it is our ambition to resolve any financial matters and distribute the estate according to the will as fast as possible.
-To schedule a confidential consultation with a Scottsdale AZ probate lawyer, please call (480) 305-8300.
+To schedule a confidential consultation with a Scottsdale AZ probate lawyer, please call (480) 305-8301.